livegnik/2way-poc-design/README.md

 Because the state already lives locally, queries are fast and dependable.
 You are not waiting on a central server or a fragile API to answer basic questions.
 The relevant data flows to your device, and you can read it directly even when the network is slow or missing.
 That separation is powerful in a decentralized app substrate.
 It keeps control of data and context on the user side, and it lets people switch apps, change providers, or run their own tools without losing access to their history or their ability to make sense of it.

 Moderation and spam control are expressed as state rather than hidden server logic.
 Blocks, mutes, allowlists, reputation signals, and community votes can live as ratings or edges in the graph.
-Apps can enforce inbox filters, rate limits, or visibility rules based on those signals, while the DoS guard protects the protocol surface from abusive traffic.
+Apps can enforce inbox filters, rate limits, or visibility rules based on those signals, while the DoS Guard protects the protocol surface from abusive traffic.
 Different communities can tune policies without forking the protocol.

 In practice, this model fits domains where history, collaboration, and durability matter.
 Messaging and chat become collections of explicit conversations, participants, and messages that remain inspectable and trustworthy even when people are offline.
 Social and publishing tools treat posts, reactions, moderation actions, and discovery paths as part of a shared record rather than hidden server decisions.
 Marketplaces and service platforms can model listings, offers, agreements, escrow, fulfillment, and reputation as state that all parties can verify and audit.
 Operational workflows like logistics, access control, or governance can be expressed as sequences of approved changes that remain auditable long after the original software is gone.